laurawalters2/model-generator/package/README.md

 }
 ```

-Run the following command in the server directory to generate a mern model (replace 'User' with your model name)
+Run the following command in the server directory to generate a template mern model (replace 'User' with your model name)

 ```javascript
 npm run create:model -name=User